 The Volume button placement is not the best (Yes, the + and - stitches on the front are the buttons, seriously!)

-The micro USB and 3.5 mm ports are a hard to reach.
+The micro USB and 3.5 mm ports are hard to reach

 The UE Roll 2 is impressive in terms of audio output, especially when you factor in the low price tag.
 It’s also uniquely designed with it's flying saucer-like shape, and with the bungee and the floatie, it sure tries to be different.
 The Roll 2 is available in four colors: Habanero (orange), Volcano (black), Atmosphere (blue), and Sugarplum (Purple).